Radio constraint on outflows from tidal disruption events: Application to Astrophysical Models

 Fig. \ref{fig limit un2} depicts the resulting upper limits on the density $n_{-}$.
 In order to calculate the debris velocity, we adopt the same parameters of $M_*=\Msun$, $R_*=R_{\odot}$, and $M_{\rm BH}=10^{6.5}\,\Msun$.
 Using the same BH mass for all events is reasonably justified because the characteristic velocity weakly depends on this parameter (see Eq. \ref{eq un velocity}).
 With this fiducial debris model, only half of the TDEs with upper limits gives meaningful constraints on the density.
 These density limits are all larger than the CNM density in Sgr A*.
 The other half does not produce a radio flare as bright as the upper limit because its velocity is smaller than the minimal one $v_{\rm eq}$.

 For TDEs with a spectral peak (CNSS J0019+00, ASASSN-14li and AT2019dsg), if the peak is caused by SSA, the velocity and density should be equal to $v_{\rm eq}$ and $n_{\rm eq}$ as obtained by the equipartition method.
 However, with the solid angle of $\Omega=0.1$, the minimal velocities are typically larger than that of the unbound debris $v_{\rm eq}\gtrsim10^4\,\rm km\,s^{-1}$.
 With these parameters of our fiducial debris model the unbound debris cannot be the radio source in these events.
 Similarly, for radio TDEs without a spectral peak only XMMSL J0740-85 can be powered by unbound debris in our model (see Fig. \ref{fig limit un2}).
+These limits are slightly relaxed if we take into account that the shock velocity is larger than the fluid velocity.
+But this is not sufficient to fully resolve the discrepancy.

 Generally speaking, the radio emission from unbound debris is much dimmer than the other outflow components because of its small solid angle, $\Omega\sim0.1$.
 The angle can be ten times larger than the fiducial value, $\Omega\sim1$ for TDEs in which the stellar pericenter is smaller than the tidal radius as studied by \cite{Yalinewich+2019b} for modeling of ASASSN-14li.
 In such TDEs, the luminosity becomes $\sim10$ times larger and the equipartition velocity is also reduced by a factor three, $v_{\rm eq}\propto \Omega^{-\frac{p+6}{2p+13}}\simeq\Omega^{-0.47}$ for $p=2.5$, which results in more events give meaningful constraints on the density.
 With this scaling, we find that debris should have a distribution in which at least $\sim10^{-2}\,\Msun$ of mass moves at $\gtrsim2\times10^{4}\,\rm km\,s^{-1}$.